LibraryCarpentry/week-one-library-carpentry-DEPRECATED/lesson-materials/LibCarp-lesson-one-handout.md

 How would you match a thirteen digital ISBN?

-How would you match publication formats such as `British Library : London, 2015' and 'Manchester University Press : Manchester, 1999`?
+How would you match publication formats such as `British Library : London, 2015` and `Manchester University Press : Manchester, 1999`?

 _____
 ### Next Week